 Whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God– John 3:21 NIV

-No one just decides to let their perfectly good life spiral into a dark and ugly disaster.
+I have come to the conclusion that no one just decides to let their perfectly good life spiral into a dark and ugly disaster.
+It’s just not done.
 This is even more true of Christians.
-No true follower of Jesus has ever made the willful decision to just let their life dissolve into a chaotic tragedy.
+No true follower of Jesus has ever made the willful decision to just let their life devolve into a sad, chaotic tragedy.

-The key to evading that fate is found in asking God to empower us to seek, understand and walk in truth (John 8:32, 2nd Corinthians 3:12 Galatians 5:5).
-Living out the kind of truth that keeps us from becoming the worst version of ourselves is about more than simply learning some Bible verses that tell us how we should live.
+That sad end can be avoided by asking God daily to empower us to seek, understand and walk in truth (John 8:32, 2nd Corinthians 3:12 Galatians 5:5).
+Living out the truth that prevents us from becoming the worst version of ourselves is about more than simply memorizing some instructive Bible verses.
 In order for truth to become a protective force in our lives we have to seek it purposely in specific areas of our lives (Ephesian 6:14, Ephesians 6:17).
-We seek truth by asking God to show us truth in the following four areas:
+We seek truth by asking God to help us walk in the following four truths:

 The truth about who we are-

-It is critical we know who we are in Christ and what that means for us spiritually (Ephesians 3:16-20, Colossians 1:13, Galatians 4:6).
-Knowing we are loved by God gives us incentive to grow and protects us from discouragement.
-We have to know that even when we fail God is for us.
+It is critical we know who we are in Christ and what that means for us on both a practical and a spiritual level (Ephesians 3:16-20, Colossians 1:13, Galatians 4:6).
+Knowing we are dearly loved by God gives us incentive to grow and protects us from discouragement.
+We have to know that even when we fail or miss the mark God is one-hundred-percent for us.
 He never stops rooting for us to become the best possible version of ourselves.
 However, it is also critical we understand no one becomes the best version of themselves without some effort.
 We must make a practice of asking God to show us truth about the parts of ourselves that still need redemption.
 We will never see the areas of our life that are tripping us up without God’s help.
 We are simply too easily misled by our own desires.

 The truth about the motives of our heart-